ShieldOrder/proposal-disclosure-schema/README.md

 PDS does not require PLD, and PLD does not require PDS.
 They may be used independently.

+## Templates

+This repository provides two active disclosure templates:
+- templates/minimal.md
+  For simple or low-scope proposals.
+- templates/full.md
+  For complex, multi-phase, or high-uncertainty work.

+Other templates are retained for historical reference only.

+## Related Work

+This schema complements the Process Layer Doctrine (PLD).

+- PLD focuses on evaluator and system-side process hygiene.
+- PDS focuses on applicant-side disclosure and clarity.

+Both are optional, descriptive tools.

 ## Versioning and Evolution

 The current version of PDS is defined in the repository root.